-Under list selection, the above provisions no longer apply.
+Under the list selection method, [the above provisions] Rule 10311 no longer [apply] applies.
 Rather, Rule 10308(b)(6) requires the Director to send the parties the employment history and other background information about the arbitrators on their lists.
 The parties may request additional information.
 Then, as provided in Rule 10308(c), they may strike arbitrators from the list for any reason, and rank those who remain.
 The Director (or his staff)2 consolidates the parties' lists in ranking order and, if the number of arbitrators available to serve from the consolidated list is not sufficient to fill a panel, the Director uses NLSS to extend the list and appoints one or more additional arbitrators to complete the panel.
-Parties receive information about any arbitrators appointed by extending the list, and have the right to object as provided in Rule 10308(d)(1).
+Parties receive information about any arbitrators appointed by extending the list, and have the right to object as provided in Rule 10308(d)(1), which is similar to the former challenge for cause procedure under Rule 10311.